adadouche/demo-iot-automotive-simulator/docs/manual-install.md

 > The Amazon DCV solution doesn't allow USB remotization for the **Logitech G29** and **Logitech G923** device

-In a new terminal as your target user, execute the following commands:
+In a new terminal as your target user (`biga`), execute the following commands:

 ```sh
 source ~/.venv-carla/bin/activate